gopasspw/gopass/docs/features.md

 ### Multiple Stores

 gopass supports multi-stores that can be mounted over each other like filesystems on Linux/UNIX systems.

-To add an mount point to an existing store add an entry to the `mounts` object of the store.

-gopass tries to read its configuration from `$HOME/.config/gopass/config.yml` if present.
-You can override this location by setting `GOPASS_CONFIG` to another location.

 Mounting new stores can be done through gopass:

 ```bash
 # Mount a new store